sirisian/ecmascript-types/README.md

 These language features only apply if all the properties in a class are typed.
 Adding properties later with Object.defineProperty is allowed, but new properties are appended to the end.
 It's likely that one would need to remove and readd all the properties if the goal is to change the structure.
 Or offset could be modified with Object.defineProperty to rearrange the properties.

-As example of overlapping properties using offset creating a union where both properties map to the same memory:
+An example of overlapping properties using offset creating a union where both properties map to the same memory:

 ```js
 class Foo // 16 bytes